AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Technical appendices and supplementary material

-\begin{itemize} \item Additional visualization demos: a set of videos demonstrating the effectiveness of our method (see the included \texttt{index.html} file). \item Original simulation results in the CarlaV2 simulator: detailed scores for each scenario (see \verb|AlignDrive_Meraged_Bench2drive_Results.json|).
+We include the following supplementary content: \begin{itemize} \item Additional visualization demos: a set of videos demonstrating the effectiveness of our method (see the included \texttt{index.html} file). \item Original simulation results in the CarlaV2 simulator: detailed scores for each scenario (see \verb|AlignDrive_Meraged_Bench2drive_Results.json|). \end{itemize} We include the following content in the appendix: